JustasB/LFPsimpy/README.md

 ## If you installed a downloaded NEURON package
 Download and extract [this LFPsimpy ZIP file](https://github.com/JustasB/LFPsimpy/archive/master.zip) to a known folder.
 Then note the location of the `LFPsimpy` sub-folder.

 Then append the `LFPsimpy` parent folder location to your `$PYTHONPATH` environmental variable.
 E.g. `export PYTHONPATH=$PYTHONPATH:/path/to/LFPsimpy-master/`.
-Place this line in your shell startup file (e.g. `~/.bashrc`) to ensure the variable remains set after an OS restart.
+Place the line in your shell startup file (e.g. `~/.bashrc`) to ensure the variable remains set after an OS restart.

 ## If you compiled NEURON+Python